 Stakeholder Engagement — Health sector organisations

-The Australian Dental Industry Association (ADIA) has a strong tradition or building collaborative relationships with stakeholders across the entire healthcare sector, working together where there are shared interests.
+The Australian Dental Industry Association (ADIA) has a strong tradition of building collaborative relationships with stakeholders across the entire healthcare sector, working together where there are shared interests.
 It's fair to say that of all the stakeholder in Australia's dental community ADIA enjoys the largest and most collaborative relationship with these health sector organisations.

 The innovative approach to collaboration taken by ADIA reflects the direction of the ADIA External Stakeholder Engagement Strategy.
-This sees ADIA working with these health sector organisations to share data and information that will help achieve the vision within the 2016-20 ADIA Strategic Plan for and industry that empowers oral health professionals to advance the health and well-being of all Australians.
+This sees ADIA working with these health sector organisations to share data and information that will help achieve the vision within the 2016-20 ADIA Strategic Plan for an industry that empowers oral health professionals to advance the health and well-being of all Australians.
 Some of the organisations that ADIA works with are listed below:

 Key Health Insurance Organisations —

 Health Insurance Restricted and Regional Membership Association of Australia (HIRRMA) [EXT.
 LINK]

 Australian Healthcare & Hospitals Association (AHHA) [EXT.
 LINK]

 Australian Private Hospitals Association (APHA) [EXT.
 LINK]

 Australian Day Hospitals Association (ADHA) [EXT.
 LINK]